http://www.flaterco.com/xtide/files.html#experts

 bash-3.1# make install

-usual GNU tricks should work.
-Help on configuration options can be
+GNU tricks should work.
+Help on configuration options can be found in the

 The files that get installed are: